i-jurij/oswc/README.md

 and copy past to db table (use eg SQLiteStudio).

 class Auth use trait Reject from App\Lib\Traits:
-$this->reject_login() - it load header 502 Bad Gateway if password will be wrong enter 4 times
+$this->reject_login() - it load header 403 Access denied if password will be wrong enter 4 times

 Models: its own for each page.